ekdewing10899/Integrated_Step_Selection_Analysis/README.md

 #An Integrated Step Selection (ISSA) on GPS collared mountain lions in California's North Bay Area.
-#This code find how these mountain lions select/avoid burn severity, years since a burn occured, and vegetation in their habitats.
+#This code finds how these mountain lions select/avoid burn severity, years since a burn occured, and vegetation in their habitats.

 #ISSA is a spatial analysis method that is used to study the habitat preferences and movement patterns of tracked animals (Hoffman et. al, 2024).
 #To conduct the ISSA analysis, the amt (animal movement tools)  library was used, and I downloaded the outline of a basic ISSA code